 “Do not judge so that you will not be judged.
 For in the way you judge, you will be judged; and by your standard of measure, it will be measured to you.”

 Failure #4.
 These religious zealots decided that the Light should not ever be exposed to the irreligious common people but only come into contact with them (the Prushim and their successors).
 So Judaism became an elitist Jewish doctrinal system (orthodoxy) instead of the missionary faith (of abundant chesed) that Adoanai Avinu originally intended it to be.
-For this reason the Mashiach commanded His Jewish disciples:.
+For this reason the Messiah commanded his Jewish disciples:.

 אמר להם: לכו אל כל העולם והכריזו את הבשורה לכל הבריאה. המאמין ונטבל יושע, ומי שלא יאמין יאשם.פ